 Yoga restores balance by lowering stress hormones that compromise your immune system.
 When the parasympathetic system is activated, your body produces less cortisol (stress hormone).
 The practice of yoga poses, stretching, and breathing helps to activate the rest-and-digest state.
 Spending as much time in this state can bolster your immune system whether you’re healthy or ill.
 A regular practice of yoga can help you activate the parasympathetic system more efficiently.

 Yoga also conditions the lung and respiratory system by maximizing breath capacity.
-Breathing techniques in yoga help expand the lungs and clear passageways of debri and particles.
-Yoga breaths can:
+Breathing techniques in yoga help expand the lungs and clear passageways of debris and particles.

 - Decrease respiratory rate – the deeper and slower the breath, the better the parasympathetic nervous system can reduce stress and restore balance.

 - Increase lung capacity – the greater the alveoli expand the more the lungs can absorb fresh oxygen

 - Strengthen diaphragm – contraction and expansion of the diaphragm through yoga breathing develops strong muscle fibers

 The Lymphatic System